kbelkna/kbelkna.github.io/index.md

 # Welcome!

-My name is Kara and I am currently a student at **NC State University**! <https://www.ncsu.edu/>
+My name is Kara and I am currently a student at [**NC State University**](https://www.ncsu.edu/)!
+I can be reached at <kbelkna@ncsu.edu>.

+I am currently taking an R programming class so I will use this space to post assignments and other things from the class.
 Follow along and share your best tips!
-I can be reached at <kbelkna@ncsu.edu>.

 Here are some of my favorite things.
 1. Reading